 - US export laws/sanctions: Committed to complying with US export laws, UserTesting will not support testing within countries against which the US has imposed economic sanctions: Cuba, North Korea, Iran, Syria, and the Crimea region of Ukraine.
 (This list is subject to change should sanctions be lifted or other countries added.)

-Can I invite anyone to My Panel?
-What about My Recruit?
+Can I invite anyone to my Custom Network?
+What about Invite Network?

-What if I’m not paying My Recruit contributors or I’ve set up an unpaid My Panel?
+What if I’m not paying Invite Network contributors, or I’ve set up an unpaid Custom Network?

-The localization and sanctions prohibitions described in the bullet points above are still in effect with unpaid My Panel and My Recruit contributors.
-But you do have the ability to recruit an uncompensated contributor pool, even from countries where the UserTesting Panel is not yet actively recruiting.
+The localization and sanctions prohibitions described in the bullet points above are still in effect with unpaid Custom Network and Invite Network contributors.
+But you do have the ability to recruit an uncompensated contributor pool, even from countries where the UserTesting Contributor Network is not yet actively recruiting.